Jordiop/newtab/README.md

 ### Making Changes
 1. Edit the files in your preferred code editor
 2. Go to `chrome://extensions/`
-3. Click the refresh icon on the NewTab Pro extension
+3. Click the refresh icon on the Minimal New Tab extension
 4. Open a new tab to see your changes

 ### Debugging